Structural-constrained Methods for the Identification of Unobservable False Data Injection Attacks in Power Systems: Background

-In this paper we assume active power measurements from remote terminal units (RTUs) \cite{gomez2004power}, denoted by ${\zvec=[z_1,\cdots,z_{\scriptscriptstyle{M}}]^T\in\Rupm}$, that include the power injections in \eqref{eq; injection} and the power flows in \eqref{eq; flow}.
-In addition, ${\bt=[\theta_1,\ldots,\theta_{N}]^T}$ denotes the state vector and includes the bus voltage angles at all buses except the slack bus.
-Accordingly, the matrix-form noisy and attacked DC power flow model can be written as \be \begin{gathered} \zvec=\Hmat\bt+\avec+\evec, \end{gathered} \ee where the topology matrix, $\Hmat$, is a constant $M\times N$ Jacobian matrix, $N<M$ which is composed of the susceptance elements, $B_{n,k}$ (as described, for example, in \cite{kosut2011malicious}).
+The direct current (DC) power flow model is a linearized representation of the power measurements.
+This model defines the relation between the active power measurements in the buses and power flows in the transmission lines, $\zvec=[z_1,\cdots,z_{\scriptscriptstyle{M}}]^T\in\Rupm$, and the voltage angles (``states") at the $N$ buses, $\bt=[\theta_1,\ldots,\theta_{N}]^T$, in the power system network \cite{gomez2004power}.
+Based on the DC model, the standard observation model for data injection attacks is given by \cite{cui2012coordinated}: \be \begin{gathered} \zvec=\Hmat\bt+\avec+\evec. \end{gathered} \ee The topology matrix, $\Hmat$, is a constant $M\times N$ Jacobian matrix, $N<M$, which is composed of the susceptance elements (as described, for example, in \cite{kosut2011malicious,gomez2004power}).
 In addition, $\evec\in\Rupm$ is a zero-mean Gaussian additive noise vector with covariance matrix $\Rmat$, $\edis$.
 The attack is denoted by $\avec\in\Rupm$.
-It can be verified from the model in \eqref{eq; observation model} that $\Hmat$ is a full-rank matrix, i.e. ${\text{rank}(\Hmat)=N-1}$, and that the system is fully observable \cite{dabush2021state}.
+It is assumed that $\Hmat$ is a full-rank matrix, i.e. ${\text{rank}(\Hmat)=N-1}$, and that the system is fully observable.